This article may contain compensated links. Please read disclaimer for more info.

 Months ago we asked some fellow travel bloggers about their favorite books set in Paris and we got a cool list of best books to read about Paris that we like to share without moderation.

-We also asked our friends in our Facebook Group, France Bucket List, to help us with this task (#virtualtravel) and we have to say that we got some great suggestions of books set in Paris and in France:
+We also asked our friends in our Facebook Group, France Bucket List, to help us with this task (#virtualtravel) and we also got some great suggestions of books set in Paris and in France:

 - Le jour où j’ai appris à vivre by Laurent Gounelle FR